 When contacting providers, be sure to ask about the methods used, the possibility of vacuum freezing documents, and how services are priced.
 Using a professional service definitely isn’t the most cost-effective way to recover storm-damaged documents, but it will remove the stress of trying to dry documents yourself (and save you a lot of time).

-After you recover your documents, you must digitize them.
+After you recover your documents, consider digitizing them.

-“In my years of practice, I've seen firsthand how safeguarding documents can prevent future headaches.
-Imagine the inconvenience of trying to reconstruct a legal history or financial records — it's often an overwhelming task.”
+Andrew Pickett, a trial attorney at Andrew Pickett Law PLLC in Florida, says: “In my years of practice, I've seen firsthand how safeguarding documents can prevent future headaches.
+Imagine the inconvenience of trying to reconstruct a legal history or financial records — it's often an overwhelming task. …

 “Digitally backing up documents isn't just a neat addition; it’s an essential step.
 The ease with which one can retrieve data from cloud storage, compared to the painstaking process of document restoration, speaks volumes.”